tongxin-lily-li/tongxin-lily-li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student at the New Jersey Institute of Technology, with a background enriched by a Bachelor’s degree in Media and Information and a Master’s degree in Digital Communication and Media from Michigan State University.

-My research interests focus on the nuanced dynamics in which people engage with and perceive emerging technologies, exploring the intersection between human behavior and digital innovations.
+My research leverages mixed-method approaches, combining quantitative and qualitative methodologies to uncover the nuanced dynamics in which people engage with and perceive emerging technologies.

 <a href='https://scholar.google.com/citations?user=jBreGf0AAAAJ'>google scholar citations <strong><span id='total_cit'>xx</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=jBreGf0AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).